Mortgages and deposits: the basics

 - Working out how much you need to save can be confusing.
 For tailored advice based on your personal circumstances, you can speak to Which?
 Mortgage Advisers on 0808 252 7897.

-With a Help to Buy Isa, the government will add a £50 bonus for every £200 saved in the account, up to savings of £12,000.
-This means savers could benefit from a maximum bonus of £3,000.
+- The government will add a £50 bonus for every £200 saved in the account, up to savings of £12,000 - this means savers could benefit from a maximum bonus of £3,000

 How to save for a mortgage deposit with a savings account